-HAM-SAS is a passive seismic attenuation system which is designed to provide 70-80 dB of horizontal and vertical attenuation above 10 Hz [2].
+The HAM-SAS (fig. 1) is a passive seismic attenuation system which is designed to provide 70-80 dB of horizontal and vertical attenuation above 10 Hz [2].
 It has been expressly conceived to support the optical benches of the so called Horizontal Access Module vacuum chamber (HAM) of the future Advanced LIGO interferometers.

 Figure 1.
 Sketch of HAM-SAS mechanical system, and the improved pitch/roll stabilizing device of the optical table.
-Blue bold lines indicate elastic structures, same color filled parts indicate rigid structures.
+Black bold lines indicate elastic structures, same color filled parts indicate rigid structures.

-Two types of tunable mechanical harmonic oscillators are used in the system, the inverted pendulum (IP) [3, 4] for the horizontal degrees of freedom (DOFs), and monolithic geometric anti-spring (MGAS) [6, 5] for the vertical DOFs.
-Both devices exploit their fundamental property that the response of an harmonic oscillator to seismic excitation is equivalent to a second-order low pass filter.
-Since a real mechanical oscillator always have distributed masses, their response saturates above a critical frequency.
+Two types of tunable mechanical harmonic oscillators are used in the system, the inverted pendulum (IP) [3, 4] for the horizontal degrees of freedom (DOFs), and monolithic geometric anti-spring (MGAS) [5, 6, 7] for the vertical DOFs.
+Both devices exploit the fundamental property that the response of a harmonic oscillator to seismic excitation is equivalent to a second-order low pass filter.
+Since a real mechanical oscillator always has distributed masses, their response saturates above a critical frequency.

 IPs are tunable mechanical oscillators widely used for their good horizontal seismic attenuation performance.
-They are implemented using hollow cylindrical Aluminum legs and flexible maraging steel joints.
-Resonant frequencies of tens of millihertz have been routinely reached in other systems.
-A counterweight placed below the IP pivot point allows the center of percussion (COP) of the system to increase the saturation critical frequency, and to substantially improve the attenuation at high frequency.
+They are implemented using hollow cylindrical aluminum legs and flexible Maraging steel joints.
+Resonant frequencies of tens of millihertz have been routinely reached in other systems simply increasing the IP payload.
+A counterweight placed below the IP pivot point allows to tune the center of percussion (COP) of the system [3, 4].
+Such a tuning allows to increase the saturation critical frequency, and therefore to substantially improve the attenuation at high frequency.

 The MGAS filter (fig. 2) is a vertical oscillator which uses a crown of radially compressed curved blades to provide the mechanical compliance.
 The blades are clamped on one end to a plate, and connected on the other end to a small disk.
 The load connected to the disk compresses and bends the blades.
-Each MGAS filter houses 8 blades, and depending on their width, they can carry 10 to 30 kg.
+Each MGAS filter houses 8 blades, and depending on their thickness, each blade they can carry up to 38 kg.
+The blades stress is kept down to 40% - 60% of the yield point [7].
 Acting on the position of the clamps one can change the blades' compression, and tune the MGAS resonant frequency down to 100 mHz.
-A device equivalent to the IP counterweight (not shown in the figure), called "magic wand", can be used to tune the effective MGAS COP [9], further improving the vertical filter attenuation for frequencies above a few Hz.
+A device equivalent to the IP counterweight (not shown in the figure), called "magic wand", can be used to tune the effective MGAS COP [8], further improving the vertical filter attenuation for frequencies above a few Hz.